SalishSeaCast/SalishSeaCmd/docs/subcommands.rst

 :command:`salishsea` Sub-Commands
 *********************************

-The command :kbd:`salishsea help` produces a list of the available :program:`salishsea` options and sub-commands:
+The command :command:`pixi run salishsea help` produces a list of the available :program:`salishsea` options and sub-commands:

 .. code-block:: text